vitorpestana94/Python/Entrevistas de emprego/README.md

 #### Português:

-Nesta pasta há um código feito para a entrevista para um emprego remoto da empresa Target sistemas e seu respectivo teste.
+Nesta pasta há um código feito para a entrevista para um emprego remoto da empresa Target sistemas e seu respectivos testes.

 #### English:

-There's in this folder a code done for a job interview of the Target Sistemas company and it respective test.
+There's in this folder a code done for a job interview of the Target Sistemas company and it respectives tests.